-- Take off the outer layer of the onions.
+- Peel onions.
+Take off the outer layer of the onions.

-- Put all the vegetables except the tomatoes on a tray.
-Splash with olive oil and add the sea salt and place it in the oven for 1 hour.
+- Bake.
+Put all the vegetables except the tomatoes on a tray.
+Drizzle with olive, add the sea salt, and place it in the oven for 1 hour.

-- Take out the tray, stir the vegetables, and add the tomatoes.
+- Remove and Toss.
+Take out the tray, stir the vegetables, and add the tomatoes.
 Place everything in the oven for another 30 minutes.